The Vermont Statutes Online

 (e) Nothing in this section shall be construed to do any of the following:

-(1) require an employer to permit or accommodate the use, consumption, possession, transfer, display, transportation, sale, or growing of marijuana in the workplace;
+(1) require an employer to permit or accommodate the use, consumption, possession, transfer, display, transportation, sale, or growing of cannabis in the workplace;

-(2) prevent an employer from adopting a policy that prohibits the use of marijuana in the workplace;
+(2) prevent an employer from adopting a policy that prohibits the use of cannabis in the workplace;

-(3) create a cause of action against an employer that discharges an employee for violating a policy that restricts or prohibits the use of marijuana by employees; or
+(3) create a cause of action against an employer that discharges an employee for violating a policy that restricts or prohibits the use of cannabis by employees; or